berkozcan/berkozcan/README.md

  👋  I’m @berkozcan
- 💻 I am currently working on Backend and Frontend.-
+ 💻 I am currently working on Full Stack Development.-
  ⏳ I'm a software engineering student in Poland -
  👨‍💻 I am currently also interested in Frontend development ⚡ I Enjoy Attending IT Events in my area.